Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Step 1: Tender early, go straight to Fira

 The cable car usually operates daily, and schedules can extend on cruise arrival days.
+In summer, check the current schedule and ticket info before you step off the ship.

 Time target: be in Fira within 60 to 90 minutes of leaving the ship.